JohannesBuchner/APEMoST/doc/others.rst

 - Metropolis sampling

-	Other programs usually use Gibbs Sampling, we use classic Metropolis sampling (usually without the Hastings extension, since the proposal distributions are normally symmetric).
+	Other programs usually use Gibbs Sampling, we use classic Metropolis sampling (usually without needing the Hastings extension, since the proposal distributions are normally symmetric).

 - general purpose for data analysis

-	We are no ''pure staticians'', but we also don't just target Astronomy and Physics.
+	We are no ''pure statistician'', but we also don't just target Astronomy and Physics.
 All natural sciences are invited to use and extend our program.

 - speed